 As this know-how is not patentable, it can only be protected by way of contract and trying to ensure that it is shared only on a need-to-know basis.
 The problem with this, however, is that once this confidential know-how is shared with a franchisee or its employees, it is impossible to take it back again.

-Each jurisdiction has a different way of dealing with the protection of this valuable secret know-how, which makes adapting a homogenised approach to their protection by franchisors something of a challenge.
-It is therefore to be welcomed by franchisors that trade secret reform is currently high on the agenda of all the major economic regions.
+Historically, each jurisdiction has a different way of dealing with the protection of this valuable secret know-how, which makes adapting a homogenised approach to its protection by franchisors something of a challenge.
+Franchisors have therefore welcomed recent reforms to trade secret protection laws in the major economic regions.

 I THE NEED FOR A TRADE SECRETS DIRECTIVE

-The primary driver for an EU Directive is an economic one.
-As part of the ‘EU 2020 Strategy’ the European Commission is obligated to create an innovation-friendly environment for business as part of its commitment to ensuring the smooth functioning of a single European market.3
+The primary driver for an EU Directive was an economic one.
+As part of the 'EU 2020 Strategy' the European Commission is obligated to create an innovation-friendly environment for business as part of its commitment to ensuring the smooth functioning of a single European market.4

-As intangible assets such as trade secrets and confidential information have grown to account for approximately 80 per cent of the market value of publicly traded companies, Europe has increasingly been at risk of becoming an unattractive environment for innovative businesses to locate themselves.
-Extensive fact-finding work by the Commission revealed that companies of all sizes, in all most every sector of the economy, reported that trade secrets are very important to them.
+As intangible assets such as trade secrets and confidential information are estimated to have grown to account for more than 80 per cent of the market value of publicly traded companies, Europe was increasingly at risk of becoming an unattractive environment for innovative businesses to locate themselves in.
+Extensive fact-finding work by the European Commission revealed that companies of all sizes, in almost every sector of the economy, reported that trade secrets are very important to them.
 Alongside this, however, it was found that misappropriation of trade secrets is on the rise.

-Unfortunately, trade secrets law in the EU is best described as ‘patchwork’, with different approaches and different levels of protection in Member States creating uncertainty among businesses as to the type of information that is protectable as a trade secret and with, at times, inadequate enforcement mechanisms.
-Only around two-thirds of EU states currently have specific legislation concerning the misappropriation of trade secrets, offering enforcement environments that differ widely.
+Unfortunately, trade secrets law in the EU at that time could be best described as 'patchwork', with different approaches and different levels of protection in Member States creating uncertainty among businesses as to the type of information protectable as a trade secret and with, at times, inadequate enforcement mechanisms.

 In part, this inconsistency in trade secrets regulation reflects both the permeation of trade secrets across a wide range of business activities and the fact that different countries have approached the issue from different starting points without any overarching coordination.
-For example, in France there is currently legislation to protect against misappropriation of trade secrets in the employment relationship – but not in an intellectual property context, which instead relies on principles derived through case law.4 Likewise, in Germany trade secrets are regulated through both competition law and employment law, but enforcement relies on a system that does not provide for mutual disclosure of evidence, which is often critical in such cases.
+For example, in France there was legislation to protect against misappropriation of trade secrets in the employment relationship – but not in an intellectual property context, which instead relied on principles derived through case law.5 Likewise, in Germany trade secrets are regulated through both competition law and employment law, but enforcement relies on a system that does not provide for mutual disclosure of evidence, which is often critical in such cases.
 This picture is complicated further by the fact that this ad hoc development of the law has led some countries to have more than one definition of a trade secret, depending on the legal context.
-In France, the United Kingdom and Germany, for example, the legal definition of a trade secret varies depending on whether the information is disclosed in the context of the employment relationship.
+In France, the United Kingdom and Germany, for example, the means of identifying a trade secret has varied, depending on whether the information is disclosed in the context of the employment relationship.
 This is clearly unhelpful for businesses.

-Against this backdrop, the EU Commission concluded that there is an obvious public interest in securing fair competition standards and, at the same time, providing a business environment that encourages and rewards investment in research and innovation.
+It was against this backdrop that the EU Commission proposed the new Directive, concluding that there was an obvious public interest in securing fair competition standards and, at the same time, providing a business environment that encourages and rewards investment in research and innovation.

-As matters stand, the Directive will harmonise laws across the EU in three main areas:
+The Directive aims to harmonise laws across the EU in three main areas:

-- c the measures the court can use to prevent trade secrets leaking during legal proceedings.
+- the measures the court can use to prevent trade secrets leaking during legal proceedings.

 II DEFINING TRADE SECRETS

-Regardless of any other changes to the draft Directive, it is highly unlikely that the definition of a trade secret will undergo any changes.
-The existing drafts adopt the 1994 WTO TRIPS definition of a trade secret, which is also reflected in the definition adopted by the United States in the Uniform Trade Secrets Act and which will be carried over into any federal law, if enacted.
+The Directive adopts the 1994 WTO TRIPS definition of a trade secret, which is also reflected in the definition adopted by the United States in the Uniform Trade Secrets Act and the federal Defend Trade Secrets Act.

 Article 2 of the draft Directive defines a trade secret as: